microsoft/DirectXShaderCompiler/docs/DXIL.rst

 META.USED                                 All metadata must be used by dxil.
 META.VALIDSAMPLERMODE                     Invalid sampler mode on sampler .
 META.VALUERANGE                           Metadata value must be within range.
+META.VERSIONSUPPORTED                     Version in metadata must be supported.
-META.WELLFORMED                           TODO - Metadata must be well-formed in operand count and types.
+META.WELLFORMED                           Metadata must be well-formed in operand count and types.
 SM.64BITRAWBUFFERLOADSTORE                i64/f64 rawBufferLoad/Store overloads are allowed after SM 6.3.
 SM.AMPLIFICATIONSHADERPAYLOADSIZE         For amplification shader with entry '%0', payload size %1 is greater than maximum size of %2 bytes.
 SM.AMPLIFICATIONSHADERPAYLOADSIZEDECLARED For amplification shader with entry '%0', payload size %1 is greater than declared size of %2 bytes.